Niue Budget Itinerary: 7 Days

 • Play a round of mini golf at the Vaiolama Cafe

-• Scout out the cheap eats in Alofi
+• Scout out the cheap eats

 • Admire the paintings in the Tahiono Art Gallery

-• Visit the Niue National Museum – Fale Tau Taoga
+• Visit the Fale Tau Taoga (Niue National Museum)

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com

-Day 3 – Church and Avatele Beach
+Day 3 – Experience Church and Avatele Beach

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com